arbyste/jp-mining-note/docs/docs/setupyomichan.md

 # Yomichan Templates
-Yomichan supports user inserted template code that allows the automatic separation of bilingual and monolingual dictionary definitions, custom stylization, etc.
+Yomitan supports user inserted template code that allows the automatic separation of bilingual and monolingual dictionary definitions, custom stylization, etc.
 This note type makes heavy use of these custom templates.